Non-Hermitian dynamics of a two-spin system with PT symmetry: Two exchange-coupled spins

 Finally, for the fixed point \eqref{eq:P4}, we can follow a similar procedure and find that it is unstable for every value of $\storque > 0,\, \anisotropy > 0$.
 Table~\ref{tab:stability} summarizes the results for the stability of the fixed points.

 The linear stability results of this section determine cases where fixed points are unstable.
-On the other hand, in the cases where the linear system is stable (with a real frequency), no conclusive result can be drawn for the nonlinear system.
+On the other hand, in the cases where the linear system is stable (with a real frequency), no conclusive result can be drawn for the nonlinear system (as dictated by standard dynamical systems theory).
 Further study of the stability will be given in Sec.~\ref{sec:numerics}.